WebAssembly/component-model/design/mvp/CanonicalABI.md

 `Thread` can keep executing after calling `OnResolve`; there's just nothing (currently) that the caller can know or do about it (hence there are currently no other methods on `Call`).

+The optional `Supertask.inst` field either points to the `ComponentInstance` containing the supertask or, if `None`, indicates that the supertask is a host function.
+Because `Store.invoke` unconditionally appends a host `Supertask`, every callstack is rooted by a host `Supertask`.
+There is no prohibition on component-to-host-to-component calls (as long as the conditions checked by `call_might_be_recursive` are satisfied) and thus host `Supertask`s may also appear anywhere else in the callstack.

 ## Supporting definitions